-Did you happen to see that story the other day on research to do with the “oldest” woman?
+In this vein, did you happen to see that story the other day on research to do with the death of the “oldest” woman?

-Her name was Maria Branyas (an American-born woman living in Spain) and though she was not the oldest on record (simply the oldest living at the time of her death), she lived to be a whopping 117 years old.
+Her name was Maria Branyas (an American-born woman living in Spain), and though she was not the oldest on record (simply the oldest living at the time of her death), she lasted to be a whopping 117 years old.
 Researchers investigated numerous aspects of Branyas, including her genes, saliva, habits, tissues, and (excuse this) stool, among others.

 She also avoided stress.

-Maria had several unique genetic variations that may have helped her live longer.
-Examining her chromosomes, they identified various rare genetic variants, some of which were found on DSCAML1—a gene linked to brain health in aging, cancer, heart disease, and cognitive retention.
-These genetic peculiarities may have played a role in her remarkable longevity, the researchers suggest.
+The findings: Maria had several unique genetic variations that may have helped her live longer.
+Examining her chromosomes, scientists identified various rare genetic variants, some of which were found on DSCAML1, a gene linked to brain health in aging, cancer, heart disease, and cognitive retention.

-She had no indication of cancer, heart disease or other mortal illnesses.
+She had no indication of cancer, heart disease, or other mortal illnesses.
 She also never showed signs of dementia.
-She knew how to use a computer, though she was born before telephones.
+Though she was born before telephones, she knew how to use a computer.

 And others?